tethysplatform/tethys/docs/tutorials/getting_started/quotas.rst

 1. Workspace Quotas
 ===================

 In the :doc:`./advanced` tutorial we refactored the Model to use an SQL database, rather than files.
-However, we might want to store some data as files for backups in case the database gets corrupted.
-This will also allow us to take advantage of the built-in workspace qutoas that come with the :doc:`../../tethys_sdk/tethys_quotas`.
+However, we might want to store some data as files in case we want to export them later.
+This will also allow us to demonstrate the use of the built-in workspace qutoas that come with the :doc:`../../tethys_sdk/tethys_quotas`.

-a.
-Modify the ``assign_hydrograph`` controller to use the :ref:`user_workspace` decorator and write the hydrograph CSV to the user's workspace.
+a.Add the :ref:`user_workspace` decorator and a `user_workspace` argument to the ``assign_hydrograph`` controller.
+Write the hydrograph CSV with the dam id prepended to the filename to the user's workspace.
+The prepended id will be used later when handling a user deleting a dam they have created.

 ::